-SUBJECT: Investment Portfolio Report
+SUBJECT: Monthly Investment Portfolio Report

-- 1) Purpose: To provide the Northern Virginia Transportation Authority (NVTA) Finance Committee with required reports on investment activities and portfolio performance through August 31, 2020. - 2) Background: This report is on investment activity through August 2020 and affirms the portfolio investments were acquired on the basis of safety, liquidity and then yield.
+- 1) Purpose: To provide the Northern Virginia Transportation Authority (NVTA) with required reports on investment activities and portfolio performance through August 31, 2020.
+This report was reviewed by the NVTA Finance Committee on September 17, 2020. - 2) Background: This report is on investment activity through August 2020 and affirms the portfolio investments were acquired on the basis of safety, liquidity and then yield.
 This report summarizes the portfolio structure, and adherence to the NVTA Investment Policy.